NSagynbek/neobis-front-marketplace/README.md

 Clone this repository.
 Install dependencies using npm install.
 Start the development server with npm run dev.
-Access the application at http://localhost:3000.
 Usage
 Upon starting the application, users can: